The enterprise AI coworker for supply chain teams

 Supply chains have always been complex — but the challenge facing leaders today is fundamentally different.
 They’re expected to move faster, operate leaner, and manage risk in real time, even as disruptions continue to multiply.

 For years, the supply chain industry has experimented with AI and machine learning to forecast demand, optimize routes, and improve efficiency.
-Now, generative AI has evolved from experimental pilots into enterprise-ready tools capable of driving real operational change.
+Now, generative AI has evolved from a chat interface towards powerful coworking abilities capable of driving real workflows.

 Why now: from “just-in-time” to “just-in-case”